-About the Minimally Invasive Upper GI fellowship program
+About the ESDE Minimally Invasive Esophagectomy fellowship program

-- This fellowship will enable training and the opportunity to work with Europe’s frontline leaders in Minimally Invasive Upper GI surgery and research.
+- The fellowship is endorsed by the ESDE to enable training in MIE and to offer the opportunity of working with Europe’s frontline leaders in Minimally Invasive Esophageal surgery.

-- By combining the clinical strengths of 2 renowned Upper GI surgery centres, we expect the candidate to learn to work as an Upper GI surgeon in a professional and safe way after completion of the same.
+- By combining the clinical strengths of 1-2 renowned MIE training centers, we expect the candidate to learn to work as an MIE esophageal surgeon in a professional and safe way.

-- By offering a one-on-one teaching plan, the aim is to deliver a safe and competent Upper GI-surgeon after one and half year.
+- By offering a one-on-one teaching plan, the aim is to offer a hands on experience in MIE.

-- By offering a broad clinical experience and a focussed research project, the fellow will benefit from the broad experience and will be able to continue MIO surgery and research throughout his/her career.
+- By offering a broad clinical experience and a focused research project, the fellow will be able to continue MIE surgery and research throughout his/her career.

 Aims and Objectives

-At the end of the fellowship the candidate should be able to participate in or start his/her own general Upper GI surgery program.
+To offer a training program for minimally invasive esophagectomy surgical procedures.
+At the end of the fellowship the candidate should be able to participate in or start his/her own general MIE surgery program.

-The fellow will evaluate the centre’s experience (European centres database)
+The fellow will evaluate the host center’s experience (European center database).

-The fellow’s learning curve will be analysed systematically.
+The fellow’s own learning curve will be analysed systematically.

-- To perform surgical procedures and learn the clinical pathways.
+- To perform surgical procedures and learn the clinical pathways on MIE.

-- There will be 1 day per week reserved for will research activities.
+1 day per week is reserved for will research activities.

 Evaluation and assessment